Mel Blanc: Car accident and aftermath

 On January 24, 1961, Blanc was driving alone when his sports car was involved in a head-on collision on Sunset Boulevard; his legs and his pelvis were fractured as a result.
-About two weeks later, one of Blanc's neurologists at the UCLA Medical Center tried a different approach than just trying to address the unconscious Blanc himself: address his characters.
+He was in a coma and completely non-responsive.
+About two weeks later, one of Blanc's neurologists at the UCLA Medical Center tried a different approach than just trying to address the unconscious Blanc—address his characters instead.
 Blanc was asked, "How are you feeling today, Bugs Bunny?"
-After a slight pause, Blanc answered, in a weak voice, "Eh… just fine, Doc.
+After a slight pause, Blanc answered, in a weak voice, "Eh ... just fine, Doc.
 How are you?"
 The doctor then asked Tweety if he was there, too.
 "I tawt I taw a puddy tat", was the reply.
 Blanc returned home on March 17.
-Four days later, Blanc filed a US $500,000 lawsuit against the City of Los Angeles.
+Four days later, Blanc filed a US$500,000 lawsuit against the City of Los Angeles.
 His accident, one of 26 in the preceding two years at the intersection known as Dead Man's Curve, resulted in the city funding the restructuring of curves at the location.

-Years later, Blanc revealed that during his recovery, his son Noel "ghosted" several Warner Bros. cartoons' voice tracks for him.
-Warner Bros. had also asked Stan Freberg to provide the voice for Bugs Bunny, but Freberg declined, out of respect for Blanc.
+Years later, Blanc's son Noel revealed that he performed some of his father's Warner Bros. characters for some cartoons during his recovery.
+Warner Bros. had also asked Stan Freberg to provide the voices for Bugs Bunny and Porky Pig, but Freberg declined, out of respect for Blanc.
+Jerry Hausner briefly filled in for Blanc as Bugs and Yosemite Sam for some commercials and spots for The Bugs Bunny Show and additional lines in Devil's Feud Cake.
 At the time of the accident, Blanc was also serving as the voice of Barney Rubble in The Flintstones.
 His absence from the show was relatively brief; Daws Butler provided the voice of Barney for a few episodes, after which the show's producers set up recording equipment in Blanc's hospital room and later at his home to allow him to work from there.
 Some of the recordings were made while he was in full-body cast as he lay flat on his back with the other Flintstones co-stars gathered around him.
 He returned to The Jack Benny Program to film the program's 1961 Christmas show, moving around by crutches and a wheelchair.